Kristiansand Airport: Second World War

-Kjevik was captured by the Luftwaffe during the German invasion on 9 April 1940.
+Kjevik was captured by the Luftwaffe during the German invasion on the 9th of April, 1940.
 The first aircraft landed at Kjevik as an emergency landing on the first day of the invasion.
-Later it was used by Junkers Ju 52 transport aircraft, flying in troops.
-From 11 April a squadron of Messerschmitt Bf 109s were stationed at Kjevik.
+Later it was used by Junkers Ju 52 transport aircraft, flying troops in.
+From the 11th of April, a squadron of Messerschmitt Bf 109s was stationed at Kjevik.

 Luftwaffe immediately started upgrading the aerodrome.
 They began by removing a hill at the east end of the runway, followed by an extension of the runway.
 Tveit was transformed with military structures built throughout the village.
 In the east a minefield was laid and several fuel tanks were built around the airfield.
 Two large hangars were built, along with a large number of sheds.
 In the course of the war the runway was extended to 1580 m.
 The German military planned a large expansion of the airport from 1945, which would have included new aprons and would have obliterated the village.
 These plans were halted by the end of the war.